blakeembrey/react-free-style/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

 **React Free Style** was designed to combine the benefits of [Free Style](https://github.com/blakeembrey/free-style) with [React.js](https://github.com/facebook/react) by automatically managing the style state of React components and re-rendering `<style />`.
-This also works when using server-side renders.
+This even works with server-side rendering.

 ## Installation